vectordotdev/vector/rfcs/2021-02-23-6531-performance-testing.md

 ## Summary

-This RFC proposes that we continue to improve our criterion benchmarks, both in terms mere code coverage and by reducing their time to report in results.
+This RFC proposes that we continue to improve our criterion benchmarks, both in terms of more code coverage and by reducing their time to report in results.
 As [iai](https://github.com/bheisler/iai) matures we may consider transition our wall-clock benchmarks to instruction count based methods, but this RFC makes no comment on that other than to mention it as a future possibility.
 This RFC also